Documentation Index

 Below the summary, a table lists every recipient with their individual status, delivery timestamp, and engagement data (opens, clicks for email; replies for SMS).
 Use the stat cards above to filter this list.Low Delivery Alert

-If fewer than 90% of messages were sent successfully, a warning banner appears at the top of the detail page showing the delivery rate and suggesting you review the failed messages.After Sending
+If fewer than 90% of messages were sent successfully, a warning banner appears at the top of the detail page showing the delivery rate and suggesting you review the failed messages.Stopping a Blast

 Retry Failed Messages